Onto-Med/gfo-light/docs/README.md

 If the individual roles do not have an existence time to be defined and are no parts of situations or processes, they can likewise be represented by object properties.
 The relative position relator (see above) can, for example, be linked directly to the corresponding objects using the object properties *hasTargetObject* and *hasReferenceObject*.
 Similarly, football players can be assigned directly to a team using the properties *forwardOf*, *defenderOf*, etc. It also works with processual roles, the two playing teams can be associated to the football match by properties *homeTeamOf* and *visitingTeamOf*.

-## Situational Entity
+## Situation

-Situational entities include situations and situation aggregates.

-**Situations** are combinations/constellations of attributives that belong together in the context of the use case under consideration.
+Situations are combinations of contextually related attributives.
 Situations represent static knowledge.

+We distinguish between cohesive situations and situation aggregates.
+A **cohesive situation** (e.g., a phase of increased temperature) is causally and temporally connected, while a **situation aggregate** (e.g., a situation of increased temperature during the course of an illness, consisting of all phases) consists (*hasMember*) of other contextually but not necessarily temporally interconnected situations.

 A situation can exist at a certain point in time or during a certain period of time and can be part or result of a process or another situation (e.g., a goal situation as a result of an attack in a football match).
 Situations can lead to (*leadsTo*, *resultsFrom*) or cause (*causes*, *causedBy*) further situations and processes.

 <table>
     <tr><th>Domain class</th><th>GFO-light superclass</th><th>Restriction</th></tr>